nurul3101/dev-notes/Mastering chrome devtools.md

 - we can drag and drop dom nodes
 - We can add break points to specific nodes so we can detect when the dom node changes like on removal , on attributes changing etc
 - we can persist our changes `style changes` by going into filesystem tab and adding a folder to workspace. we will be able to change the styles but won't be able to change dom nodes generated if it's not static html.
-- we can select a dom node in elements and then access it in the console with $0 and past elements with $1 etc.
+- we can select a DOM node in elements and then access it in the console with $0 and past elements with $1 etc.

 ---